 Act receives Royal assent

-Opened from Balloch via Dumbarton to Bowling on the River Clyde, and beside the Forth and Clyde Canal.
+Opened from Balloch [1st] via Dumbarton to Bowling on the River Clyde, and beside the Forth and Clyde Canal.
 Steamers ran in connection with the line on Loch Lomond and the River Clyde.
+A turntable is installed to the north west of the Balloch [1st] station.

-Caledonian and Dumbartonshire Junction Railway absorbed by [North British Railway]?
+Caledonian and Dumbartonshire Junction Railway absorbed by Edinburgh and Glasgow Railway.

-Balloch turntable replaced for impending joint ownership of line for larger [Caledonian Railway] locomotives.
+Balloch [1st] turntable replaced for impending joint ownership of line for larger Caledonian Railway locomotives.

-The [North British Railway] is forced to put its Dumbarton Central to Balloch Pier line into joint ownership with the [Caledonian Railway] to stop the [Caledonian Railway] from building a second railway (the proposed Dumbarton, Jamestown and Loch Lomond Railway) from Dumbarton to Balloch.
+The North British Railway is forced to put its Dumbarton Central to Balloch Pier line into joint ownership with the Caledonian Railway to stop the Caledonian Railway from building a second railway (the proposed Dumbarton, Jamestown and Loch Lomond Railway) from Dumbarton to Balloch.
+The North British Railway now has to pay access charges for its section between Dalreoch Junction and Dumbarton East Junction.

 Dumbarton (East Junction) to Bowling (Dunglass Junction) closed to all traffic

 Balloch Pier closed to passengers.
-The electric catenary was used to electrify the Coatbridge Sunnyside to Whifflet line.
+The electric catenary was used to electrify the Sunnyside Junction to Whifflet South Junction line.

-Balloch (New) opened.
+Balloch station opened, replacing Balloch Central.
 Balloch signal box, level crossing and the remaining single track to Balloch Central taken out of use.

 This line is divided into a number of portions.